Dan Gillmor: Works

+Books

-Dan Gillmor is the author of We the Media (2004), which describes the Internet as an opportunity for independent journalists to challenge the consolidation of traditional media and contains Gillmor's widely cited realization: "my readers know more than I do."
+Gillmor is the author of We the Media (2004), which describes the Internet as an opportunity for independent journalists to challenge the consolidation of traditional media and contains Gillmor's widely cited realization: "my readers know more than I do."
 The book offers a guide to new internet tools for journalists, including weblogs, RSS, SMS, peer-to-peer, and predicts how these tools will change journalism.

 In 2009, Gillmor published Mediactive, a book on digital media literacy.
 One review noted that the book's "thesis in itself is neither new nor original", but that the book represents "the first time someone has put it all down in one place".